19bufordcarl/CarlRPG/Myth & Shadow/Magic/Spells/Spells by Level/Level 2/Ice Shard.md

 You shoot an icy shard at a target you can see within range.
 It explodes, creating a 5 foot [Aura](../../Areas%20of%20Effect/Aura.md).

-Affected targets take 1d12 [Cold](../../../../Game%20Procedures/Combat/Damage%20Types/Cold.md) damage.
+Affected targets take d12 [Cold](../../../../Game%20Procedures/Combat/Damage%20Types/Cold.md) damage.

 ---
-*Upcast: Increase the damage by 1d12 per spell level.*
+*Upcast: Deal an additional d12 damage per spell level.*